 These are regional groups formed by the meetings in parts of the UK to discuss issues raised by groups before taking them to the NSC, and to organise social events and workshops within their area.
 Currently there are two active regions.

 The North Region was established in 2017 and meets four times a year.
-All CoDA groups within the North, Scotland and North Wales area are encouraged to send along a GSR.
+All CoDA groups within the North, Scotland, Ireland and North Wales area are encouraged to send along a GSR.
 Details of forthcoming meetings can be found on the events page.

 The region focuses on group issues and projects, group support, promoting events, workshops and sponsorship with the aim of encouraging the continual growth of the fellowship.